rtscowen/rtscowen.github.io/_posts/2024-08-03-k8s-for-DS-part-1.md

 There’s **one** key principle, and **three** key concepts, you need to take away to start with.

 **Key principle**: k8s is *declarative*.
 You declare - usually via config files - what you’d like the state of the cluster to be, then the system works to do what’s necessary to move the cluster to that state.
-If something goes wrong, k8s acts to bring the world back in alignment with ypur declaration.
+If something goes wrong, k8s acts to bring the world back in alignment with your declaration.
 If you change your declaration, k8s begins the right sequence of object destruction and creation to give life to your wishes with minimum disruption to the cluster.
 If it fails to do so, it attaches errors to the state of the object where things went wrong.
 When you’re debugging k8s errors, keep this front of mind.
 The process is always to ask the cluster to describe the state of the erroneous object, and trace things through from there.
 If you take this bit of intuition away from this article, and nothing else, you’ll be in a good spot.

 **Key concept 1**: *Nodes*.
 Nodes are the underlying compute for the cluster.
 If your company is using a managed k8s service, the nodes will probably be instances of the cloud provider’s compute service (AWS EC2 instances for example).

 **Key concept 2**: *Pods*.
 Pods are k8’s most fundamental abstraction.
-Many of the other abstractions (like Deployments) are combinations of pods and other k8s objects, under the hood.
+Many of the other abstractions (like Deployments) are combinations of pods and other k8s objects.
 A pod is one or more containers, allocated a shared files system and networking interface.
 Everything needed to run a unit of meaningful computational work.
 The only thing missing is the compute itself, which is what nodes provide.
 In this way, k8s achieves separation of the compute layer and the application layer.

 **Key concept 3**: *Scheduling*. k8s ships with a default scheduler, and the scheduler's job is to distribute pods among nodes according to their resources.
 Since it’s a containerised system, nodes can accept as many pods as their computational resources allow.
 CPU and memory are the key resource types.
 For ML work, you’ll usually have a group of nodes with GPUs as well.
 You can give the scheduler hints and constraints for how you’d like it to distribute pods among nodes. k8s has a very unituitively named push/pull pair of systems called ‘taints and tolerations’ and 'affinity and anti-affinity' for accomplishing all of this, which we won’t get into here.
 An ML example: for distributed training, we usually want pods to be as co-located as possible to minimise the amount of time they spend communicating with each other over the network.
 And we want to avoid any nodes without GPUs.
-We setup the taints and tolerations and affinity interplay between nodes and pods such that this occures.
+We setup the taints and tolerations and affinity interplay between nodes and pods such that this occurs.

 The key takeaway: k8s expects you to declare the state of your cluster, and it works to bring/keep the cluster in alignment with that state as much as possible, scheduling pods to nodes as capacity permits.
 Many pods run on a single node.